What to Do If Your Microphone Isn’t Detected on Windows 10/11?

 6. Enable the Microphone in Device Manager

-- Right-click your microphone and select Enable device if it’s disabled.
+In Device Manager, right-click your mic and choose Enable device if disabled.

 7. Adjust Sound Settings